ryan-snyder/dnd-online/api/README.md

 **Should only create a character in the db on a save**

-**We could have temp characters though, for sharing purposes** GET/POST /character/new - This endpoint will return the basic template for a new character **Note this may not be neccesary**
+**We could have temp characters though, for sharing purposes**

+GET/POST /character/new or /character This endpoint will return the basic template for a new character **Note this may not be neccesary**

 PUT /character - this endpoint will save a character in the db.
 We should pass in an accountId, characterId, and the character data